FunctionName(argument1, argument2, ...)

 To evaluate a function, enter the name of the function, followed by the arguments (if any) to the function in parentheses.
 This will return the result of applying the function to its arguments.
 The number of arguments to the function is, of course, different for each function.

 A function takes zero or more comma separated arguments, and returns the result of the function body.
-Defining your own functions is primarily a matter of convenience; one possible use is to have sets of functions defined in GEL files which Genius can load in order to make available.
+Defining your own functions is primarily a matter of convenience; one possible use is to have sets of functions defined in GEL files that Genius can load in order to make them available.
+Example:

 function addup(a,b,c) = a+b+c

 addup(1,4,9) yields 14

 ... after the last argument name in the function declaration, then Genius will allow any number of arguments to be passed in place of that argument.
 If no arguments were passed then that argument will be set to

 null.
 Otherwise, it will be a horizontal vector containing all the arguments.
 For example:

 function f(a,b...) = b

 In Genius, it is possible to pass a function as an argument to another function.
 This can be done using either ‘function nodes’ or anonymous functions.